National Science Foundation

 Grant in 2016

 Roundtable Analytics, Inc. specializes in developing predictive analytics software solutions tailored for the healthcare sector.
-The company provides OptimizED, a platform designed to enhance performance improvement initiatives by utilizing advanced predictive analytics and simulation modeling.
-This tool aims to optimize patient flow, reduce walk-outs, maximize resource utilization, minimize practice variability, and uncover new revenue opportunities.
-OptimizED serves as an insights platform for emergency departments, equipping teams with both historical and real-time data to benchmark and track performance while identifying areas for improvement.
-Founded in 2013 and headquartered in Durham, North Carolina, Roundtable Analytics combines expertise from mathematics, statistics, computer science, and operations research to address significant challenges within the healthcare industry.
+The company’s flagship product, OptimizED, is an emergency department insights platform that integrates historical and real-time data to enhance performance tracking and improvement efforts.
+By utilizing advanced predictive analytics and simulation modeling, Roundtable Analytics aims to streamline patient flow, minimize variability in practices, optimize resource utilization, and uncover new revenue opportunities.
+Founded in 2013 and headquartered in Durham, North Carolina, Roundtable Analytics combines expertise from mathematics, statistics, computer science, and operations research with insights from healthcare professionals to address significant challenges in the industry.

 Genoverde Biosciences